mmdc-j-abejo/pet-management-system/README.md

 ### Desired Outputs

 * Print all the <b>name</b> of the owners together with the <b>name and type</b> of their pets
 * Print all the behaviors of each of the owners' pets
+* Bonus points if you can create a simple user interface in the console for interactive management of the pet system.